Bernhard Riemann

-Biography

 Early years

 Riemann was born on 17 September 1826 in Breselenz, a village near Dannenberg in the Kingdom of Hanover.
 His father, Friedrich Bernhard Riemann, was a poor Lutheran pastor in Breselenz who fought in the Napoleonic Wars.
-His mother, Charlotte Ebell, died before her children had reached adulthood.
-Riemann was the second of six children, shy and suffering from numerous nervous breakdowns.
-Riemann exhibited exceptional mathematical talent, such as calculation abilities, from an early age but suffered from timidity and a fear of speaking in public.
+His mother, Charlotte Ebell, died in 1846.
+Riemann was the second of six children.
+Riemann exhibited exceptional mathematical talent, such as calculation abilities, from an early age but suffered from timidity and a fear of speaking in public, and had frail health.

 Education

-During 1840, Riemann went to Hanover to live with his grandmother and attend lyceum (middle school years).
-After the death of his grandmother in 1842, he attended high school at the Johanneum Lüneburg.
-In high school, Riemann studied the Bible intensively, but he was often distracted by mathematics.
+During 1840, Riemann went to Hanover to live with his grandmother and attend lyceum (middle school years), because such a type of school was not accessible from his home village.
+After the death of his grandmother in 1842, he transferred to the Johanneum Lüneburg, a high school in Lüneburg.
+There, Riemann studied the Bible intensively, but he was often distracted by mathematics.
 His teachers were amazed by his ability to perform complicated mathematical operations, in which he often outstripped his instructor's knowledge.
 In 1846, at the age of 19, he started studying philology and Christian theology in order to become a pastor and help with his family's finances.

 During the spring of 1846, his father, after gathering enough money, sent Riemann to the University of Göttingen, where he planned to study towards a degree in theology.
 However, once there, he began studying mathematics under Carl Friedrich Gauss (specifically his lectures on the method of least squares).
 Gauss recommended that Riemann give up his theological work and enter the mathematical field; after getting his father's approval, Riemann transferred to the University of Berlin in 1847.
 During his time of study, Carl Gustav Jacob Jacobi, Peter Gustav Lejeune Dirichlet, Jakob Steiner, and Gotthold Eisenstein were teaching.
 He stayed in Berlin for two years and returned to Göttingen in 1849.

 Academia

 Riemann held his first lectures in 1854, which founded the field of Riemannian geometry and thereby set the stage for Albert Einstein's general theory of relativity.
 In 1857, there was an attempt to promote Riemann to extraordinary professor status at the University of Göttingen.
 Although this attempt failed, it did result in Riemann finally being granted a regular salary.
 In 1859, following the death of Dirichlet (who held Gauss's chair at the University of Göttingen), he was promoted to head the mathematics department at the University of Göttingen.
 He was also the first to suggest using dimensions higher than merely three or four in order to describe physical reality.

-In 1862 he married Elise Koch and they had a daughter Ida Schilling who was born on 22 December 1862.
+In 1862 he married Elise Koch; they had a daughter.